Singularity3/Singularity3.github.io/about.md

 title: About
 ---

 Hello!
-I'm Chris and/or Teal, a hobbyist game designer, fledgling musician, and professional code enthusiast.
+I'm Teal, a hobbyist game designer, fledgling musician, and professional code enthusiast.
 I love the weirder side of art and programming, and I'd argue that they overlap a great deal!

 I'm committed to open-source design, and as such my toolkit is itself predominantly open source!
 My favorite game engine is [Godot](https://godotengine.org/), a wonderful, feature-rich alternative to Unity that (in my opinion) has much more intuitive structure.